Zetabyte-web/aptos-bounty-project/README.md

 #### 2. Select NFT to Transfer:

-- Browse through the NFTs in your collection and find the one you wish to transfer.
+- Browse through the NFTs in your marketplace and find the one you wish to transfer.
 - Click the **"Transfer"** button under the selected NFT to open the transfer details.

 #### 3. Enter Recipient’s Address: